Get all the key information about SCA, as well as when and were it will apply.

 When does SCA come into force?

-However, on 13 August 2019 the Financial Conduct Authority (FCA) confirmed that enforcement of SCA in the UK will include a phased 18-month implementation, starting on 14 September 2019 and ending March 2021.
+The original deadline for implementation was 14 September 2019 across the EEA.
+However, in August 2019 the Financial Conduct Authority (FCA) confirmed that enforcement of SCA in the UK was to include a phased 18-month implementation, starting on 14 September 2019 and ending March 2021.

-This means enforcement action will not be taken against businesses until after the 18-month grace period, “where there is evidence that they have taken the necessary steps to comply with the plan [as agreed with card issuers, payments firm and online retailers].”
+This means enforcement action will not be taken against businesses until after the extended deadline, “where there is evidence that they have taken the necessary steps to comply with the plan [as agreed with card issuers, payments firm and online retailers].”

-Additionally, on the 16 October 2019 the European Banking Authority (EBA) issued an opinion delaying the deadline of SCA until 31 December 2020, along with expected actions to be taken before the new deadline.
+Additionally, on 16 October 2019 the European Banking Authority (EBA) issued an opinion delaying the deadline of SCA until 31 December 2020, effectively setting a Europe-wide deadline.
+The EBA has yet to amend this deadline in any way in response to COVID-19.

 Security vs. convenience in the payment experience